alternet/alternet.ml/tools/src/site/markdown/tools.md

 * [a class generator](../tools-generator/generator.html)
 * and additional utility classes

-This documentation covers the two former ; please consult the [Javadoc API](apidocs/index.html) for the latter.
+This documentation covers the two formers ; please consult the [Javadoc API](apidocs/index.html) for the latter.

 ## Discovery Service